Rubondo Island National Park: Climate

 There is a bimodal rainfall distribution, with peaks in December and April–May during the October–May rainy season.
-The annual temperature is 19–26 0C.
+The annual temperature is 19–26 °C.

 History

 Rubondo Island became a game reserve in 1965, to provide a sanctuary for animals.
-Rubondo Island was gazetted as a national park in 1977.
+It was gazetted as a national park in 1977.
 Today Rubondo is uninhabited.
 Consequently, 80% of the island remains forested today.
 The 400 “fisher folk” of the Zinza tribe, who lived on the island and maintained banana plantations, were resettled on neighbouring islands and onto the mainland by the government in the late 1960s.
 Courts have passed sentences of six weeks imprisonment for unauthorised landings on the island and six months for attempted poaching.